ZombieNW/OnyxLib/forever-v1.0.md

 ---

 ### Namespaces
 Namespaces are the root containers and registries for all custom content.
-They handle scoping, automatic ID tracking,a nd serve as the source of truth for the resource pack generation pipeline.
+They handle scoping, automatic ID tracking, and serve as the source of truth for the resource pack generation pipeline.
 ```java
 OnyxNamespace ns = OnyxLib.namespace("myplugin");
 ```